JohnnyMa/sane/pages/sane-vs.md

 * SANE supports tooling like auto formatting (think gofmt) for better consistency and thus readability.
 * SANE does not support DateTime contrary to TOML.
 * SANE use only spaces as whitespaces character (VS spaces + tabs for TOML) which save from a lot of headache.
+* SANE does not have a complex DateTime type.

 ## SANE vs JSON